-SanKash partners with EarlySalary and Finzy to provide Travel Now Pay Later (TNPL) option to Indian travelers | Business
+SanKash Partners with EarlySalary and Finzy to Provide Travel Now Pay Later (TNPL) Option to Indian travelers | Business

-SanKash, the fastest growing AI-powered platform which aggregates BNPL and consumer financing providers, today announced its partnership with EarlySalary and Finzy to offer Travel Now Pay Later (TNPL) option to Indian travelers.
-This move is to streamline the booking processes and avoid costly upfront investments for trips booked months in advance.
+SanKash helps BNPLconsumer financing providers to plug and access its 6000 merchants base network, aggregating 20 billion of transaction value through a single pay later button New Delhi, Delhi, India SanKash, the fastest growing AI-powered platform which aggregates BNPL consumer financing providers, today announced its partnership with EarlySalary and Finzy to offer Travel Now Pay Later TNPL option to Indian travelers.

 - Country: